Amitabh1989/Django-with-Bootstrap-Full-Strck-Development/README.md

-# Django project with Bootstrap
+# Django + Bootstrap + SQLlite : Full stack development using Python!

 Learn Django with Bootstrap.
 All about basic website building.